exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 #### Source object

 The first argument of a handler's `accept` method is the `Source` - a generic data provider that matches the entity (a Java class, or a class member) the handler is called for.
-If the current handler is invoked dut to an annotation attached to a class, the *Source* represents, roughly speaking, the class itself.
+If the current handler is invoked due to an annotation attached to a class, the *Source* represents, roughly speaking, the class itself.
 But if the annotation was a method's or a field's annotation, the *Source* stands for the underlying member.

 The *Source* is further specified by calling the `adaptTo()` method which accepts the only argument - the adapter type.
 You can e.g. call `source.adaptTo(Annotation[].class)` to get the array of annotations attached to the source-reflected class, or class member.
 Also, you can specify a particular annotation like `source.adaptTo(DialogField.class)`.
 If the referred annotation is not actually present, `null` is returned.
 To mitigate null pointer management you can call `tryAdaptTo()` method that will return an `Optional` object.